 - Group 6: The Arts (dance, theater, visual arts, etc.)

-Between three and four subjects must be taken at the “higher level” (HL) and the rest at the “standard level” (SL) in order to earn the diploma.
-Higher-level courses are more challenging—IB recommends a minimum of 240 hours of instructional time for HL courses, and 150 hours for SL courses.
+Between three and four subjects must be taken at the Higher Level and the rest at the Standard Level in order to earn the Diploma.
+Higher Level courses are more challenging—IB recommends a minimum of 240 hours of instructional time for HL courses, and 150 hours for SL courses.

-Some schools handle the higher-level requirements by having students take the SL or AP version of a course first, and the HL version second, thereby forming a two-year sequence.
-For example, you might take AP English Literature as a junior, and then Higher-Level IB English as a senior.
+Some schools handle the HL requirements by having students take the SL or AP version of a course first and the HL version second, thereby forming a two-year sequence.
+For example, you might take AP English Literature as a junior, and then HL IB English as a senior.